 If your company is a service organization and your customers trust you with their data, you may need to pass a SOC 2 (System and Organization Controls 2) audit.

-SOC 2 Audit Checklist
+SOC 2 Compliance Checklist

 This SOC 2 audit checklist will help you prepare for your next SOC 2 audit.